 It remains to be proved that Cornelius and his staff, or house, whose hearts "were purified by faith" in the Spirit baptism, were previously in a justified state.
-We have the testimony of the Spirit of inspiration that he was "a devout man, and one that feared God with all his heuse, (military household,) which gave much alms to the people, and prayed always."
-Peter, under the inspiration of the Spirit, and standing in the presence of Cornelius and his house, asserts, "Of a truth I perceive that God is no respecter of persons; but in every nation he that feareth God and worketh righteousness is accepted with him"-"through Christ.

-though he knew him not," says Wesley most truly.
+We have the testimony of the Spirit of inspiration that he was "a devout man, and one that feared God with all his house, (military household,) which gave much alms to the people, and prayed always."
+Peter, under the inspiration of the Spirit, and standing in the presence of Cornelius and his house, asserts, "Of a truth I perceive that God is no respecter of persons; but in every nation he that feareth God and worketh righteousness is accepted with him" -- "through Christ, though he knew him not," says Wesley most truly.
 To be accepted with God is to be justified by God.
-There was no conviction of sin produced under Peter's discourse in Cesarea, no account that these pious Gentiles "were pricked in their heart," nor was there any outcry, "Men and brethren, what shall we do."
+There was no conviction of sin produced under Peter's discourse in Cesarea, no account that these pious Gentiles "were pricked in their heart," nor was there any outcry, "Men and brethren, what shall ye do."
 They were ready to receive the Holy Ghost, hence the correctness of the inference made by the Council at Jerusalem: "Then hath God also to the Gentiles granted repentance unto life."
-Acts xi, 18.
+Acts 11:18.
 The reception of the Holy Spirit in his fullness presupposes their previous repentance unto life.
 On the day of Pentecost so great was the manifestation of spiritual power that the believers in Christ were instantly and completely filled without the instrumentality of preaching, and unbelievers during the sermon of Peter were rapidly transformed into penitent believers, ready to submit to any test of the genuineness of their faith: even to be publicly baptized in the hated name of that Jesus whom they had personally insulted and crucified.
-The finishing stroke of this rapid transformation was "the gift of the Holy Ghost," with its fruits-un98 selfishness, oneness of spirit, "gladness and singleness of heart."
+The finishing stroke of this rapid transformation was "the gift of the Holy Ghost," with its fruits -- unselfishness, oneness of spirit, "gladness and singleness of heart."
 But generally there was a brief interval between conversion and the baptism of the Spirit.

 The people of Samaria were first converted under the preaching of Deacon Philip; "and when they believed, they were baptized, both men and women."
 Having never been brought into personal contact with Jesus, and having never offered personal insult to him, water baptism is not made the test of the sincerity of their repentance, so that they were regenerated before that ordinance was used.
-The successive steps through which they passed were, attention to the word, faith, great joyimplying a change of heart-and baptism with water.
+The successive steps through which they passed were, attention to the word, faith, great joy -implying a change of heart -- and baptism with water.
+[See Ellicott on Eph.
+1:13 and Alford on Gal.
+1:16.]
 Afterward Peter and John were sent down from Jerusalem for the special work of leading the converts on to Christian perfection.
 They held a special meeting.
 They prayed with them that they might receive the Holy Ghost, and they laid their hands upon them, and they received the Holy Ghost, not only as the giver of special gifts, but also as a distinct and permanent spiritual endowment.
-Sava
+Says Dr. Whedon, "They received the Holy Ghost in his miraculous and extraordinary manifestation, not merely sanctifying but charismatic.
+They had doubtless been regenerated by that Spirit before their baptism, in his secret and ordinary power and operation."